Eastern Bhutan Trip & Trekking Places

 EAST BHUTAN TOUR

-Eastern Bhutan welcomes travellers into a world of unexplored trekking tours, historical and cultural escapades, great scenery, textiles highlights and natural wonders.
+Eastern Bhutan welcomes travelers into a world of unexplored trekking tours, historical and cultural escapades, great scenery, textiles highlights, and natural wonders.
 The districts of Mongar, Lhuntse, Tashi Yangtse, Tashigang and Samdrup Jongkhar include the eastern circuits.
 Tourism is picking up well in Bhutan and Pema Gatsel will wake up to the call soon.
-Of culture we offer your lots of spiritual festivals that include some of the rare animist rituals as you explore the hub of the country’s unexplored destination.
+Of culture, we offer your lots of spiritual festivals that include some of the rare animist rituals as you explore the hub of the country’s unexplored destination.
 For the first few years, this unique destination is offered to adventure spirited tourists.
-Only those who like to experience the Spartan accommodation and tented or farmhouse stays, will enjoy these least visited regions.
+Only those who like to experience the Spartan accommodation and tented or farmhouse stay will enjoy these least visited regions.

 Mongar Dzong - was built in the 1930s as one of Bhutan’s newest dzongs, it is constructed in the same way as the 17th-century dzongs, without plans or nails.
 A visit to Mongar Dzong shows one how traditional Bhutanese architecture has continued to thrive through the centuries.